Maximize Your CNC Uptime with DATRON Service

 Generate ABC Report

-1. Go to the main screen of your DATRON software
+1. Navigate to the main screen of the DATRON software.

-4. And “R” again or “E” for Extended Report (depending on your software version)
+4. Press “R” again, or “E” for Extended Report (depending on your software version).

-5. A screen will pop up that will allow you to find the path to your USB stick and save the ABC report to your USB.
+5. A screen will appear allowing you to select the path to your USB drive and save the ABC report.

 Generate Diagnosis File on DATRON neo

-**Note: If you own a DATRON neo, you will not be able to obtain an ABC.
-Neo machines have a different type of file and software.
-See the quick steps below:
+Note: Owners of DATRON neo machines will not be able to generate an ABC file.
+The neo uses a different type of diagnostic file and software.
+To create this file, follow the quick steps outlined below:

-1. Go to the main screen on your NEXT software
+1. Navigate to the main screen of the next software.

-7. Voila!
-You now have a saved the neo Diag.
-File on your USB and can be transferred to a computer to email to [email protected]
+The diagnostic file is now saved to your USB drive and can be transferred to a computer for emailing to [email protected].

 Recommended Products